Mission and Values

 Stage 4 - Your Case The arbitrator asks you (as the claimant) to make your presentation first.
 Now is the time to prove your claim, including any alleged defects.

-Stage 8 - Summing Up The arbitrator will give you a chance to summarize the case.
+Stage 8 - Summing Up The arbitrator will give you a chance to summarize the case. .
+Help the arbitrator by showing how everything fits together to support your claim.
+Use this as the final opportunity to explain why your case is more persuasive than the manufacturer’s.
 The arbitrator then gives the manufacturer the same opportunity to summarize its case.
 After that, the hearing will be over.
 Additional evidence is only allowed in exceptional circumstances.

 Stage 9 – Technical Inspection (Optional) At or after the hearing, the arbitrator may order a technical inspection of your vehicle.
 If you or the manufacturer thinks a technical inspection would help the arbitrator to decide the case, either of you can ask for one at the hearing and the arbitrator will consider the request.